 Why is this important for me?

-Let’s assume that you found a great exact or fuzzy hit for a source-language phrase, coming from official verified soures.
+Let’s assume that you found a great exact or fuzzy hit for a source-language phrase, coming from official verified sources.
 So you most likely have a correct reference translation on the target-side of the bilingual match, ready to be incorporated into your work. ✅

 But, if you want to be perfectly sure, you would also need to find out if that given source document has been subject to corrigenda in your working languages.